Wered6/UE5-StyleGuide/README.md

 #### 3.3.1.2 Property RepNotify Functions Always `OnRep_Variable`

 All functions for replicated with notification variables should have the form `OnRep_Variable`.
 This is forced by the Blueprint editor.
-If you are writing a C++ `OnRep` function however, it should also follow this convention when exposing it to Blueprints.

 <a name="3.3.1.3"></a>
 <a name="bp-funcs-naming-bool"></a>